niplav/site/eccentric.md

 actually celibate and not simply interested in the money or prostitution might pose some difficulty, but not be insurmountable.
 * __[Breeding superintelligent octopuses](https://www.lesswrong.com/posts/DaFG3GKsBrsAnAERR/save-humanity-breed-sapient-octopuses) or [parrots](https://www.lesswrong.com/posts/4zzd9euAykKATTpkh/could-we-breed-engineer-intelligent-parrots)__
-* __Cloning Extinct Animals__ In order: Passenger Pigeons, Thylacines, Dodos, Wooly Mammoths, Neanderthals, [John von Neumann](https://fantasticanachronism.com/2021/03/23/two-paths-to-the-future/), Srinivasa Ramanujan…
+* __Cloning Extinct Animals__ In order: Passenger Pigeons, Thylacines, Dodos, Wooly Mammoths, Neanderthals, [John von Neumann](https://fantasticanachronism.com/2021/03/23/two-paths-to-the-future/), Srinivasa Ramanujan… Comparable to the revival of the (2000 years extinct) [Judean date palm](https://en.wikipedia.org/wiki/Judean_date_palm) and the (32k years extinct) [*silene stenophylla*](https://en.wikipedia.org/wikipedia.org/wiki/Silene_stenophylla).
 * __Masturbation research__
 * __Explorables for causal inference__
-* __Find and test amnestics__<!--TODO: link-->: Find drugs that cause short-term memory loss with ideally no side effects (useful for blinding in scientific studies)
+* __Find and test amnestics__<!--TODO: link-->: Find drugs that cause short-term memory loss with ideally no side effects (useful for blinding in scientific studies)—perhaps [Midalozam](https://en.wikipedia.org/wiki/Midazolam) can be used for this?
 * __Run Newcomb's problem in real life__
 * __Run the [generalized wada test](https://qualiacomputing.com/2015/05/01/generalized-wada-test-and-the-total-order-of-consciousness/)__
 * __Better wireheading__: Achieving reversible (you can remove it and the rat feels/behaves as before) & non-adaptative (no hedonic adaptation happening) & non-addictive (isn't sought after when removed) & safe (doesn't have any serious health consequences) & ability-preserving (cognitive function isn't impaired, and ideally improved) & anti-slippery (when in the state the being doesn't seek more of it) long-term pleasure centric wireheading via extensive experiments on animals, either by direct brain stimulation or novel compounds.